Home / Career Guides / Legal Investigator

 What are the licenses or certifications required for a legal investigator?

 Many states require private investigators, including those specializing in legal investigations, to be licensed.
 The specifics vary from state to state, with some requiring investigators to complete a training course or pass an examination.
-Several professional organizations also offer certifications for these professionals, which can enhance credibility and job prospects.
+Several professional organizations also offer certifications for these pros, which can enhance credibility and job prospects.

 What types of cases do legal investigators typically handle?